Nordberg History, Family Crest & Coats of Arms

 The surname Nordberg was first found in various places throughout Sweden as the name is derived from the Old Norse word for north.
 The name was originally a topographic name adopted by someone who lived to the north of a main settlement.
 When surnames finally became mandatory in Sweden in the 19th century, Nordberg, or one of the many compound names created from it were often adopted ornamentally, that is, the bearers did not necessarily have any association with the meaning of the name.
 These compound names used such suffixes as "dahl" (valley), "stedt" (homestead), "ström" (river), and others.

-Important Dates for the Nordberg family
+Early History of the Nordberg family

 This web page shows only a small excerpt of our Nordberg research.
 More information is included under the topic Early Nordberg History in all our PDF Extended History products and printed products wherever possible.